Tulsa Race Massacre graves search: 'Major scientific breakthrough' made in DNA investigation

 Some of the relatives who have been identified through the DNA investigation are "relatively young," she said, which can help the team reach out and make contact.

-"We have people we're very excited to reach out to," Wilde said of the 12-15 relatives identified, adding they might never have known their family's connection to Tulsa.
+"We have people we're very excited to reach out to," Wilde said of the 12 to 15 relatives identified, adding that they might never have known their families' connection to Tulsa.

 The best way to help, for those who think they're connected, is to participate in the team's DNA investigation.
 Online genealogy profiles won't help, Wilde said, so folks are asked to take an extra step so the Intermountain Forensics team can access the information.